noahlorinczcomi/MRBEE/README.md

  -names y1,y2,x1,x2 \\
  -out R
 ```
-which produces the following output:
+which produces the following output
 ```
 NOTE: -snp, -beta, -se, and -names flag declarations must be in the corresponding order of -data declarations the program is running